 There are several ways that your doctor can find out if you have a fecal impaction.

 Medical history.
-Your doctor will ask how often you go to the bathroom, when you last went, and whether it was it hard.
-He’ll need to know if you’re often constipated and how often you use laxatives.
+Your doctor will ask how often you go to the bathroom, when you last went, and whether it was hard.
+They’ll need to know if you’re often constipated and how often you use laxatives.
 Other questions you can expect: How much water and other liquids do you drink, how much fiber do you eat, and what medications do you take?

 Physical exam.
 Your doctor should check your overall health and perform a digital rectal exam.
-To do this, your doctor will put on gloves, add lubricant (a slippery gel) to one finger, then insert his finger into your rectum to feel for a fecal impaction or other problems.
+To do this, your doctor will put on gloves, add lubricant (a slippery gel) to one finger, then insert their finger into your rectum to feel for a fecal impaction or other problems.

 X-ray.
 Your doctor may be able to spot a fecal impaction by taking X-ray images of your chest and belly.

 Sigmoidoscopy.
 During this test, your doctor uses a sigmoidoscope (a thin, tubelike instrument with a light and a lens) to look for problems inside your lower colon in the area closest to your rectum.
-He will inspect the colon for a fecal impaction or something else that’s causing your symptoms.
+They will inspect the colon for a fecal impaction or something else that’s causing your symptoms.

 When you have a fecal impaction, you’ll need to have the hard mass of stool removed from your colon or rectum to get better.
 It won’t go away on its own, and it can lead to death if it’s allowed to worsen.

 The most common treatment for a fecal impaction is an enema, which is special fluid that your doctor inserts into your rectum to soften your stool.
 An enema often makes you have bowel movements, so it’s possible that you’ll be able to push out the mass of stool on your own once it’s been softened by the enema.

 Sometimes, if an enema alone doesn’t do the trick, the stool must be broken up and removed by hand.